thomasdefise/CertificationsNotes/Microsoft Certified - DevOps Engineer Expert/DevelopAnInstrumentationStrategy.md

 #### App Center

-Visual Studio App Center lets you automate and manage the lifecycle of your iOS, Android, Windows, and macOS apps.
+Visual Studio App Center lets you automate and manage the lifecycle of your **iOS, Android, Windows, and macOS apps**.
 Ship apps more frequently, at higher-quality, and with greater confidence.

 Visual Studio App Center is a collection of several common mobile development and cloud integration services, services such as continuous integration, continuous delivery, and automated UI testing.